 n., A magnetic digital medium, composed of one or more flat, circular plates (platters) of a hard material capable of storing a large quantity of digital data, which (typically) resides permanently within a computer.
 Syn.: hard drive.
-See also: non-volatile storage.
+[Computer and Information Sciences]